Get ahead of the John Lewis Black Friday 2021 sale with our shopping guide

 UK retailers were keen to get in on the act, and in 2010, Amazon launched its first Black Friday promotion, with many other stores following suit.
 Asda followed suit with its in-store sale in 2013.

 It has now become a big fixture in the UK, with more retailers participating each year with bigger deals and greater discounts.
-Some of the big-name brands you can expect to find slashing prices of products include Amazon, Argos, Very, Currys PC World, and John Lewis.
+Some of the big-name brands you can expect to find slashing prices of products include Amazon, Argos, Very, Currys, and, of course, John Lewis & Partners.

 When is Black Friday 2021?